-- the source of income is conditioned on the property passing inspection; - a written estimate of the cost of improvements necessary to pass inspection is more than \$1,500; and
+- the source of income is conditioned on the property passing inspection; - a written estimate of the cost of improvements necessary to pass inspection is more than \$1,500; and the landlord has not received moneys from the landlord mitigation program account (established by the WA Legislature in 2018 and administered by the WA Department of Commerce) to make the improvements.

-&lt;sup>8 RCW 59.18.255.
+8 RCW 59.18.255.